-Meanwhile, I've been discovering book two.
+Meanwhile, my editor is hard at work on Belief's Horizon, and I've been discovering book two.
 I also remembered I promised exclusive bonus content about the characters and settings from the Lightfeeder Menace series for the folks on my mailing list.
 So, I've set up my first MailChimp newsletter, and duplicated it here.
 I know that's not what exclusive means, but given the current level of traffic on this site, it's close enough.

 So, let's talk about tulls.
 Several beta readers have asked about them.
 When I started writing this book in the summer of 2015, I had both mules and horses playing different roles, and I did a fair amount of research.
 The most important thing I learned was that many successful authors have failed to accurately portray horses and their needs.
 Typically, characters learn how to ride immediately, travel all 200 leagues from the Dark Lord's keep to the humble homestead in less than a fortnight, and arrive fresh enough to win an archery contest, best a few wayward trolls, and pleasure the missus; all with only the occasional bowl of stew for sustenance (for the rider, not the horse).
 This kind of poetic license can be distracting for those familiar with the actual riding of actual horses.